ch4og/nixos-config/README.md

 Desktop:

 - [ ] Add Adwaita theme for GTK and QT (or any other uniform theme)
-- [ ] Switch to hyprsome cause it works better in my use case
+- [x] Switch to hyprsplit cause it works better in my use case

 Proxy: